 So, what’s the difference?
 A “classic” website is like a book, with pages you can visit.
 The content doesn’t change; new pages are simply added to the old ones.

 A web application (which includes almost all modern websites) is dynamic and interactive.
 The pages may be custom-generated for you, the user.
-The application may be able to respond to your queries.
+The application may be able to respond to your queries or generate custom reports.
 It may allow you to shop, watch a movie, find information, etc.

 Note that “application” is not synonymous with “website.”
 A subscriber authentication system is an application.
 A search bar?
 Also an application.
 Video file player?
 You guessed it: application.
 The same goes for a store locator, reservation system or content display algorithm.

 You’re probably starting to see how your business could benefit from one, or several, web applications.

 Whether it offers products or services, your company probably has a website already.
 It may even be functional and up-to-date.
 So why change what works?

 Think about the most popular websites you visit every day: Gmail, Facebook, Netflix, Amazon, Twitter.

 These sites, or rather, these web applications, can adapt their content to each customer and facilitate their experience.
 This helps them attract and retain customers and maximize their exposure to products and services.
 The end goal?
 To increase profitability, of course!